hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ### How do I implement HPE DSCC API in my client application or my script?

-This blog will go through example of client-application using the client-id, client-secret, DSCC API definition in yaml and Postman.
-The flow to get the Client ID and Client Secret from this menu is detailed in my blog titled **Using API Gateway to Data Services Cloud Console.** Note that client-id and client secret are shown only one time during the API credential creation.
+This blog will go through example of client-application using the client-id, client-secret, DSCC API definition in yaml, and the Postman tool.
+The flow to get the Client ID and Client Secret from this menu is detailed in my blog titled **Using HPE GreenLake Console's API Gateway to Data Services Cloud Console.** Note that client-id and client secret are shown only one time during the API credential creation.

 ![image of the client id and client secret](/img/credentials-created-client.png "Client Credentials")